If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 To create a perfectly brewed ristretto shot, you can check out the guide to brewing ristretto at home below the recipe card.
 I’ll show you how to make ristretto shots using an AeroPress.

-Did you know you can use honey in your coffee?
-I’ve written an article about the possibilities to combine honey with your daily cup of coffee; you can check it out here.
+I’ve written an article about the possibilities of combining honey with your daily cup of coffee; you can check it out here!

 Let me guide you through the recipe, and after that, I’ll tell you about the number of calories in this drink and how to make the perfect ristretto shots at home: